2023: Arewa group to boost Osinbajo’s ambition with book presentation

 “The association is registered by the Corporate Affairs Commission and has Alhaji Salisu Tanko from Kaduna state as convener/founder, Barrister Morris Odeh from Benue state as executive director (legal services) and Otunba Olusegun Folorunso from Kogi state as its director-general.

-“Eminent Northern leaders expected at the occasion include His Excellency, Senator Kabiru Gaya, the chairman, The Progressive Project, Abuja, as chairman of occasion; Senator Muhammad Bulkachwa; Hon.
+“Eminent Northern leaders expected at the occasion include His Excellency, Senator Kabiru Gaya, the chairman, The Progressive Project, Abuja, as chairman of occasion; Senator Muhammad Bulkachawa; Hon.
 Hafiz Kawu, member of the House of Representatives and Hon.
-Babangida Malabo, the coordinator, The Progressive Youths, Abuja; an amalgam of The Progressive Project as speakers with the Kaduna state governor, Malam Nasir Ahmad el-Rufa’i as the Chief Host.”
+Babagida Malabo, the coordinator, The Progressive Youths, Abuja; an amalgam of The Progressive Project as speakers with the Kaduna state governor, Malam Nasir Ahmad el-Rufa’i as the Chief Host.”